William (footballer, born 1967)

-William Amaral de Andrade (born 27 December 1967), known simply as William, is a Brazilian former professional footballer who played as a central defender, and is currently assistant manager of Atlético Nacional in Colombia.
+William Amaral de Andrade (born 27 December 1967), known simply as William, is a Brazilian former professional footballer who played as a central defender.

 Playing career

 William was born in Rio de Janeiro.
 During his extensive career he played most notably for S.L.
 Benfica, from where he arrived in 1990 after spells at two other Portuguese clubs, C.D.
 Nacional and Vitória de Guimarães.

 During his five-year spell, William helped Benfica to two Primeira Liga titles, forming an efficient partnership with compatriot Ricardo Gomes after arriving as a replacement for another Brazilian, Carlos Mozer.
 In the 1990–91 season he did not miss one single game for the champions, and still scored four goals.

 After one season in France at SC Bastia, William moved to Spain with SD Compostela, being fairly used during four years (although he was never an automatic first-choice), two in La Liga and two in the second division.
 He then returned to Portugal and Vitória Guimarães, already the bearer of a passport from the country, and retired after two slow years in June 2002, aged nearly 35.